Alabama Harassment Lawyer Whitney Polson

 This means that under Ala.
 Code §13A-5-7, those found guilty of either offense may be sentenced to a term of up to three months in a county jail or three months of hard labor.
 Class C misdemeanors are also punishable by a fine of up to $500 or twice the amount of loss suffered—or gain achieved—by the crime, according to Ala.
 Code §13A-5-12(a).

-How the Crime of Harassment is Defined
+How the Crime of Harassment Is Defined

 It is important to note that the legal definition of the crime of harassment starts by describing the intent of the person taking action.
-That individual must be acting with the intent to harass, annoy, or alarm somebody else.
+That individual must be acting with the intent to harass, annoy, or alarm someone else.
 So, if action is taken accidentally, in jest, or without the awareness of another person, it could be argued that the conduct should be not considered harassment.

 If the requisite intent is present, criminal harassment often involves subjecting another to physical contact such as striking, shoving, kicking or other forms touching.
 Other conduct that can constitute harassment includes making obscene or abusive gestures or comments toward another person.

-The law in Alabama specifies that any threat, whether made orally or by a gesture, can be considered harassment if it would cause a reasonable person to fear for their safety and if the harassing person made the threat with the intent to carry it out.
+The law in Alabama specifies that any threat, whether made orally or by a gesture, can be considered harassment if it would cause a reasonable person to fear for their safety, and if the harassing person made the threat with the intent to carry it out.
 An Alabama harassment lawyer’s job is to ensure that the defendant is properly represented and given the correct information about their case.

 With harassing communications, the element of intent is similar but not identical to traditional harassment.
 In order to be convicted of a violation, the individual making the communication must be doing so with the intent to harass or alarm another.
 Annoyance is not included in this definition.